Laikos38/intuitivo-ai-back-challenge/README.md

 $ docker-compose -f docker-compose.yaml up --build
 ```

+It could happen that the table is not created at the moment that the backend is ready, if this happened please retry the command.

 ### Or...
 Locally
 1. Create a postgres db called `intuitivo_backchallenge`.
 2. Create a `.env` on the backend directory, with the following content: